Ever thought about taking a hot air balloon ride? Floating above an exotic destination with vistas that take your breath away? You should.

-No matter how many adventures you embark upon you’ll never forget a ride in a hot-air balloon.
+No matter how many adventures you embark upon, you’ll never forget a ride in a hot-air balloon.

-Except for the periodic deep whoosh of the burner and the “ooos and ahhhs” from your fellow travelers, ballooning is a silent affair, there’s no deafening engine to drown out the serenity of your journey.
+There’s no feeling of speed or ascension.
+You glide.
+It’s as if your basket is resting on an invisible people mover that spans the countryside.
+Except for the periodic deep roar of the burner and the “ooos and ahhhs” from your fellow travelers, ballooning is a silent affair, there’s no deafening engine to drown out the serenity of your journey.

-And the view ….
-It’s 360 degrees of spectacular.
+And the view … well, It’s 360 degrees of spectacular.

 - You’ll have to get up REALLY early: The weather is usually milder in the early morning making it safer to balloon.
 You’ll have to get up when it’s still dark.
 And though you’ll be groggy, when you see the sunrise from your perch in the sky you’ll be really glad you dragged yourself out of bed.